PaarthAg/Case-study/Rover Performance Analysis.md

 -The slow speed and ability to climb the 15 degrees slope shows us the power of its motor, meaning that the motors used priortize on torque and not angular speed.

--The radius of the wheel seems to be greater than the height of the block out of the M-sand, that is 15cm.
-This enables th wheels to climb over the block much more easily and require much less force to generate enough friction to climb over the block.
-This also eases the wheels movement throught the 20cm diameter crater and makes the overall ride of the rover very smooth.

 1.4.Camera System: